hkd05/weather/README.md

-# weather
+# Weather Forecasts

-Checking weather forecasts by city/state or zip code
+Checking weather forecasts by city/state or zip code using OpenWeather API

+"main.py" - Python file containing the code to run the program